 “May Contain”

-Here’s our journey through how we got here, and some resources to help you decide what’s best for your family.
+Here’s our journey all about how we got here, and some resources to help you decide what’s best for your family.
+Please speak to your allergist about how to handle precautionary warnings.

 Preface: Ingredient label vs. precautionary warning